mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This text is widely taught throughout the Arabian Peninsula and was often memorized in the past.
 It is very clear and contains more detail than books of a similar size.
 Listen to the recordings of Muhammad ‘Abd al-Wahid, which are indispensable for clarifying the positions of the madhab.

 Its most comprehensive and beneficial commentary is *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi.
-He elaborates on the text, mentions far'i masa'il, defines important terms, and brings details from longer works.
+Ibn 'Iwad elaborates on the text, mentions far'i masa'il, defines important terms, and brings details from longer works.
 One should also consult the commentary of 'Abdullah al-Maqdisi, which Ibn 'Iwad relied upon for his own work.
 Al-Maqdisi tends to mention khilaf and tangential, yet beneficial points.
 For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

 - *Al-Waraqat* by Abu'l-Ma'ali al-Juwayni